PostgREST/postgrest/api.rst

 You may also request open-ended ranges for an offset with no limit, e.g. :code:`Range: 10-`.

-The other way to request a limit or offset is with query pamameters.
+The other way to request a limit or offset is with query parameters.
 For example

 .. code-block:: http